abetterstory/abetter-wordpress/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.6.7 =
+* [Feature] Added Bulk Export/Import Blacklist and Whitelist IPs via CSV.
+* [Improvement] Added option to Blacklist selected IPs from Failed Login Attempts Logs.
+* [Improvement] Added external link in Brute Force logs for IP information of the IPs attempting brute force.
+* [Improvement] [Pro] Added Loginizer 2FA status column on Users list page to show 2FA preferences selected by users.
+* [Improvement] [Pro] Added Show/Hide button for OTP field on 2FA login page.
+* [Bug Fix] [Pro] Two Factor Authentication lead to 502 Bad Gateway error on WP Engine instances.
+This is resolved now.

+= 1.6.6 =
+* [Improvement] For new installs, the loginizer_logs table will now use the server default MySQL Engine.
+* [Improvement] For the login attempts blocked by Loginizer, some other Activity Logs plugin still reported such blocked attempt as a failed login attempt.
+* [Bug Fix] In rare cases when the username received in failed login attempt was blank, Loginizer failed to save such requests in the failed login logs table.
+This is fixed now.

+= 1.6.5 =
+* [Bug Fix] After Interim Login due to session timeout, the popup for login was not closed.
+This is fixed now.
+* [Bug Fix] reCAPTCHA was not working on registration page with BuddyPress plugin.
+This is fixed now.

+= 1.6.4 =
+This version includes a security fix and we recommend all users to upgrade to 1.6.4 or higher immediately.

+* [Security Fix] : A properly crafted username used to login could lead to SQL injection.
+This has been fixed by using the prepare function in PHP which prepares the SQL query for safe execution.

+* [Security Fix] : If the IP HTTP header was modified to have a null byte it could lead to stored XSS.
+This has been fixed by properly sanitizing the IP HTTP header before using the same.

+= 1.6.3 =
+* [Fix] Fixed a PHP Notice that was caused by a change released yesterday.

+= 1.6.2 =
+* [Feature] Added option to send Password Less Login email as HTML.
+* [Fix] When reCAPTCHA was disabled on Woocommerce checkout page, Loginizer reported captcha error if a user tried to register on checkout page.
+This is fixed now.
+* [Fix] The email sent to admin for brute force login attempts will now contain the site url as well.
+* [Fix] Fixed PHP Notice on Two Factor Authentication page.

+= 1.6.1 =
+* [Fix] The captcha on Registration form when using WooCommerce was not being rendered if the "WooCommerce Checkout" captcha setting was disabled in Loginizer.
+This is fixed now and this captcha can be disabled with "Registration Form" captcha setting in Loginizer.
+* [Fix] Minor checkbox pre filling UI fix on Two Factor Authentication page.

+= 1.6.0 =
+* [Feature] Admin can white list an IP or an IP range for Two Factor Authentication.
+* [Fix] If the plugins or themes which are included in the default WordPress package were not updated, the Checksum reported that the files for such plugins and themes did not matched.
+This is fixed now.

+= 1.5.9 =
+* [Task] Admins can now customize email template for 2FA OTP via email.
+* [Task] Admins can now customize the 2FA messages on login screen.
+* [Fix] Changed the OTP via App field on login page to password type.

+= 1.5.8 =
+* [Task] Permission for / folder was suggested as 0755 and 0750 permission which is secure was reported as insecure.
+This is fixed now.
+* [Fix] Prevent PHP Deprecated Warning on plugin upgrade page on servers running PHP 7.3+

+= 1.5.7 =
+* [Fix] Prevent PHP Notice on 1st failed login attempt from an IP.

+= 1.5.6 =
+* [Task] Admins can now subscribe to our newsletter if they decide to opt in.

 = 1.5.5 =
 * [Bug Fix] Remember me during login was not working with 2FA features.
 This is fixed.